OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Item_Mechanics.md

 ### Level Requirements

+**Game Rule Summary**: Items have level requirements that determine when you can equip them and how powerful their magical bonuses can be.
+You must reach the item's level to wear it, and higher level items can have stronger magical properties.
+The bonus level determines how powerful the magical bonuses are - a level 51 item can have much stronger stat bonuses than a level 20 item.

 #### Base Requirements
 - Item Level: Determines caps and requirements
 - Character must meet level to equip